 When I want to talk about something that I haven’t been to yet, I will call out for help and bring in some other travel writers that are experts in the area.

 Talking about authenticity, I decided new different authors on board, destination experts who can better share local tips about their favorite places.

 Hello there!
 This is Isabella, the author of this blog, and a cat lover and restless traveler.
 I am an Italian expatriate in Mexico, but I am now traveling full-time in and out of Mexico.
 After 7 years of living in Cancun, I have decided to leave my fancy job and explore the world, at a slow pace, one country at a time.
 Among my favorite countries so far, besides Mexico of course, are Ecuador, Peru, Guatemala, Ireland, Portugal, Norway, and the list goes on…

 Carae is a born and raised Texan and a lover of new places and adventure.
 She has been traveling around the world solo for 3 years now.
 She moved to West Africa in hopes of seeing the world and has not been disappointed.
 She has met the coolest people and believes to have seen the prettiest places and never wants it to stop.
 You can follow her travels on her site

 I am not a native English speaker, and yet I chose to write in English instead of my original language for many reasons.

-First of all, I absolutely love the language and the figures of speech available; secondly, the majority of my friends and my potential audience are English-speaking, and the rest can at least understand some of it; and finally, I will be excused more easily if I make any mistakes, it not being my first language! 🙂
+First of all, I absolutely love the language and the figures of speech available; secondly, the majority of my friends and my potential audience are English-speaking, and the rest can at least understand some of it; and finally, I will be excused more easily if I make any mistakes.:)

 The posts are not proofread by an English native speaker for the sake of authenticity and budget, honestly.

-However, I will do my best to make it simple and smooth with little to none spelling and grammar errors.
+However, I will do my best to make it simple and smooth with little to no spelling and grammar errors.

 What you will read here is only my point of view, I don’t expect to dictate and impose my perception of things, but simply to show you my vision.